boscoh/pdbremix/readme.md

 `pdbremix` provides a simplified interface to run molecular-dynamics on 3 standard MD packages: AMBER11+, GROMACS4.5+ and NAMD2.8+.

+### Making topology files

+To achieve this abstraction, `pdbremix` assumes all the files of a simulation will have a common basename.
+To generate these files from a PDB, run:

+	> pdbfetch 1be9
+	> pdbstrip 1be9.pdb
+	> pdb2top 1be9.pdb sim AMBER11

+This will make:

+1. sim.top, sim.crd - is all you need to run an AMBER simulation.
+2. sim.pdb - is a fleshed out PDB that is populated with AMBER generated hydrogen atoms, need for positional constraints.

+The other packages are:
+- AMBER11-GBSA
+- NAMD2.8
-- md2pdb
+- GROMACS4.5

+### Running simulations

+### Trajectory analysis

- `pdbremix` assumes that associated files for an MD trajectory *has a common base name*.
+ `pdbremix` assumes that associated files for an MD trajectory has a *common basename*.

 In AMBER: